We’re here to set the record straight – Madrid is super vegan-friendly.

 Notes: Accepts credit cards.
 Takes Reservations.
 Lots of space.

 La Colectiva Cafe € AT fav

-Specialty coffee shop with amazing quiches (pumpkin or spinach based) and a display case filled with homemade vegan desserts.
-Great quiet place for getting some work done as it’s quite spacious and they have an entire basement space specifically for that purpose.
+Specialty coffee shop with amazing quiches (pumpkin or spinach based) and a display case filled with creative and traditional homemade desserts.
+The owners are super sweet and friendly Argentines.
+Great quiet place for getting some work done as it’s quite spacious and they have an additional basement space expressly for that purpose.

 Upscale vegan food in a fine dining atmosphere, across from Retiro Park.
 Lots of raw food.

 Notes: Pricey.
 Accepts reservations and credit cards.
 No menú del día.